 - b.
+With special circumstances, students may be granted up to 30 school days to present a certification of a school-entry health exam. - b. c.
 A certificate showing a school entry health examination performed within one year prior to enrollment.
 Exemptions will be granted on religious grounds upon receiving written request from parents or guardian stating objections to the examination.
 (F.S.
-1003.22) - c.
+1003.22) - e.d.
 A Florida Certificate of Immunization, DH680 form and DH681 (Religious Exemption) are the only acceptable immunization certificates for admittance grades PreK-12.
 Required immunizations include (F.S.
-1003.22): - Four or five doses of diphtheria-tetanus-pertussis (DTaP) vaccine - Two or three doses of hepatitis B (HepB) vaccine - Three, four, or five doses of polio vaccine - Two doses of measles-mumps-rubella (MMR) vaccine - Two doses of varicella vaccine for K-8 - One dose of varicella vaccine for grades 9-12 If fourth does of vaccine is administered prior to fourth birthday, a fifth dose of polio vaccine is required for kindergarten entry only. - Varicella vaccine is not required if varicella disease is documented by health care provider.
+1003.22): - Four or five doses of diphtheria-tetanus-pertussis (DTaP) vaccine - Two or three doses of hepatitis B (HepB) vaccine - Three, four, or five doses of polio vaccine - Two doses of measles-mumps-rubella (MMR) vaccine - Two doses of varicella vaccine for K-8 - One dose of varicella vaccine for grades 9-12 If fourth dose of vaccine is administered prior to fourth birthday, a fifth dose of polio vaccine is required for kindergarten entry only.

+Varicella vaccine is not required if varicella disease is documented by health care provider.

-- d.
-An official letter or transcript from proper school authority which shows record of attendance, academic information, and grade placement of student. - e.
+- d.e.
+An official letter or transcript from proper school authority which shows record of attendance, academic information, and grade placement of student. - e.f.
 Social Security Number (District request)